zeek/zeek/frameworks/broker.rst

         schedule 10sec { MyModule::my_event() };
         }

-Note that other identifiers in Bro do not have this inconsistency related to module namespacing, it's just events that require explicitness.
+Note that other identifiers in Zeek do not have this inconsistency related to module namespacing, it's just events that require explicitness.